Phone: (209) 946-2575

 BENG 124.
 Biomechanics.
 4 Units.

-This course focuses on the application of engineering mechanics to anatomy and medicine with emphasis on biomechanical phenomena over a range of biological length scales.
+This course discusses concepts of engineering mechanics including stress, strain, deformation, and analysis of structures with application to biomechanical phenomena over a range of biological length scales.
 Engineering mechanics concepts are used to evaluate forces and moments acting on human joints, forces in musculoskeletal tissue, material properties of biological tissues, and disease state conditions.
-Prerequisites: Completion of all Fundamental Skills, ENGR 020, ENGR 045 with a “C-“ or better.
+Prerequisites: Completion of all Fundamental Skills; ENGR 020 with a “C-“ or better.
+Prerequisite may be taken concurrently: MATH 057 with a “C-“ or better.

 BENG 171.
 Bioelectricity.
 4 Units.

 This course provides the student with an understanding of the origins, function, and measurement of electrical potentials and currents within biological tissues, such as nerve, muscle, and heart.
 Topics include: the bioelectrical properties of ion channels, neurons, the synapse and neuromuscular junction, adaptation and learning in small networks of neurons, the functional organization of bioelectrical systems, and bioelectrical measurement and stimulation of tissues such as the heart and brain.
-Prerequisites: Completion of all Fundamental Skills; BIOL 061 or BENG 063; ECPE 041/ECPE 041L; MATH 055 all with a "C-" or better or permission of instructor.
+Prerequisites: Completion of all Fundamental Skills; ECPE 041/ECPE 041L; Prerequisite may be taken concurrently: MATH 057 with a "C-" or better.